igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 periods of at least 4 times the typical RTT for the observed connections.

-If the calculated upstream loss rate exceeds the end-to-end loss rate calculated in {{endtoendloss}}, then either the Q Period is too short for the amount of packet reordering or there is observer loss, described in {{observerloss}}.
+If the calculated upstream loss rate exceeds the end-to-end loss rate calculated in {{endtoendloss}}, then either the Q run length is too short for the amount of packet reordering or there is observer loss, described in {{observerloss}}.
 If this happens, the observer SHOULD adjust the calculated upstream loss rate to match end-to-end loss rate.

 ## Downstream Loss   {#downstreamloss}

 Because downstream loss affects only those packets that did not suffer upstream loss, the end-to-end loss rate (`e`) relates to the upstream loss rate (`u`) and downstream loss rate (`d`) as `(1-u)(1-d)=1-e`.
 Hence, `d=(e-u)/(1-u)`.

 ## Observer Loss   {#observerloss}